-Following our bike ride, we'll stop for lunch at a local restaurant before visiting Tam Coc (which translates as "Three Caves").
-The area is often referred to as the Halong Bay of the land due to its spectacular scenery: lime karsts rise up of the ground to tower over the region, and is a truly wonderful sight to see.
+Following our bike ride, we'll stop for lunch at a local restaurant before visiting Trang An, a new addition to UNESCO’s list of heritage sites.
+Honoured as of June 2014, the 10,000-hectare Trang An complex comprises three areas: the Trang An – Tam Coc – Bich Dong ecological site, the Hoa Lu imperial capital, and the Hoa Lu primitive forests.
+It is often referred to as the Halong Bay of the land due to its spectacular scenery: lime karsts rise up of the ground to tower over the region, and is a truly wonderful sight to see.

-Here we board rowing boats for a 2 to 2.5 hour journey through caves, passing local villages along the river system of the Red River Delta.
+Here, we’ll board row boats for a 3 to 3.5-hour journey through caves, passing local villages along the river system of the Red River Delta.
 The scenery comprises of lush green rice paddies during the rice growing seasons and the surrounding limestone karsts make for a stunning backdrop, presenting many photo opportunities for the keen photographers amongst the group.

-At the end of the boat trip, it is time to return to Hanoi as we finish our Hanoi tour.
+At the end of the boat trip, we’ll return to the city and finish our Hanoi tour.